aviralkaushik47/aviralkaushik47/README.md

 ## HI MY NAME IS AVIRAL.
-I AM AN 18 YEAR OLD DEVELOPER FROM INDIA.
+I AM A 19 YEAR OLD DEVELOPER FROM INDIA.

 - 👀 I’m interested in ...coding, game/web/app development
 - 🌱 I’m currently learning ...advanced python and javascript for AI integrated applications and machine learning.